 Find out more at the SODA Inc. website

-The Icehouse enables the success of kiwi entrepreneurs at all stages of growth through access to connections, advice, acceleration and investment.
-The Icehouse’s support is underpinned by a massively valuable network that includes NZ’s largest seed and angel investment network, industry leaders, successful entrepreneurs and world-class mentors.
-The Icehouse actively invests in and adds value to high potential start-ups, giving them the support they need to win on the global stage.
+Icehouse Ventures enables the success of kiwi entrepreneurs at all stages of growth through access to connections, advice, acceleration and investment.
+Icehouse Ventures’s support is underpinned by a massively valuable network that includes NZ’s largest seed and angel investment network, industry leaders, successful entrepreneurs and world-class mentors.
+Icehouse Ventures actively invests in and adds value to high potential start-ups, giving them the support they need to win on the global stage.

 The Social Club - influencer marketing at its best